Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with bold section headers (USE WHEN, NOT FOR, BY NAME, ARGS, RETURNS).
-Every sentence adds necessary information without redundancy.
-It is appropriately sized for a complex tool.
+The description is lengthy but well-structured with clear sections (USE WHEN, NOT FOR, BY NAME, ARGS, COST, RETURNS).
+It front-loads the core purpose.
+Every sentence adds value, though some repetition could be trimmed.
+It earns high marks for organization.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.